 Thanks Patricia Wheeler

 We really appreciate your interest in this recipe, Patricia!
-As far as the size of the apples, that is personal preference!
-I like to dice them into small cubes, about an inch square.
-I haven’t had the filling last long enough to freeze, but I think it should work.
-I’d recommend adding the filling to a gallon-sized zip-topped bag, squashing all of the air out, and laying the bag flat on a baking sheet to freeze.
+As far as the size of the apples, we like to dice them into small cubes, about an inch square.
+We haven’t had the filling last long enough to freeze, so we’re not personally sure.
+If you’d like to experiment on your own, we’d recommend adding the filling to a gallon-sized zip-topped bag, squashing all of the air out, and laying the bag flat on a baking sheet to freeze.
 (You could also portion it out into smaller bags if you prefer.)
-That way it freezes in a nice stackable shape and doesn’t take up as much space in your freezer.
-I’d love to hear what you think if you decide to try making this pie filling! 🙂
+That way it freezes in a nice stackable shape and doesn’t take up as much space in your freezer!
+We’d love to hear what you think if you decide to try making this pie filling! 🙂